 Major releases can be a source of anxiety for many customers who are already live.
 Every UKG Dimensions release is chock-full of new and valuable features.
-But making changes to your system creates risks and can break existing functionality.
+But making changes to your system creates risks and can impact existing functionality.
 It’s YOUR responsibility to ensure that each new release doesn’t negatively impact your business and your employees.

 In this article, you’ll learn how to identify employee pay issues before they reach your production environment.